nihaal419/HackUTD-RippleEffect/README.md

 # HackUTD-RippleEffect

 ## Challenge Statement
+Imagine you are a lease operator at EOG, tasked with ensuring optimal production from a group of wells.
+One of the challenges you face is the formation of hydrates—ice-like solids made of frozen natural gas that can form inside pipelines and block the injection of gas.
+This blockage can significantly reduce oil production and potentially lead to costly well shutdowns.

+As a lease operator, your goal is to efficiently monitor these wells and quickly identify any instances of hydrate formation.
+You have access to data streams that include the current gas injection volume, valve open percentage, and target gas injection volume.
+Your challenge is to develop a solution that makes it easy and quick to detect when a hydrate occurs, allowing the lease operator to take swift action to minimize production loss.

+Extension: With an additional day of data, enhance your solution by predicting when a hydrate is likely to form.

 ## Additional Information
 - How does a hydrate form and why does it cause production loss?